MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ## Quick Tutorial

-Consider a database with a tiny cross-section of public data from Chicago, represented as nested `NamedTuple` and `Vector` objects.
+Consider a tiny cross-section of public data from Chicago, represented as nested `NamedTuple` and `Vector` objects.

     chicago_data =
       (department = [